Monica McMurry, Dean, School of Design

 She has won individual and team journalism awards for commentary, travel and social issues.
 She is a member of the Costume Society of America.

 Maureen Lowary, Assistant Professor

-Maureen Lowary has 16 years of teaching experience and eight plus years of industry experience.
+Maureen Lowary has 16 years of teaching experience and eight plus years of fashion industry experience.
 She graduated with a B.F.A. in Apparel Design from the Rhode Island School of Design, where she received the Alumni Association Award for the Outstanding Senior of 1980.
 In 1979, she received an award from the American Velvet Association for her Velvet Eveningwear design.